 In the Format Cells dialog box, select the ‘Alignment’ tab and uncheck ‘Wrap text’ under the Text Control, and click ‘OK’.

 Now, the text is wrapped automatically.

 How to Wrap Text with Manual Line Break in Excel

 Sometimes you may want to start a new line at a specific location rather than have the text wrap automatically.
 To insert a manual line break, place the cursor where you want to break the line and press the

 ALT + ENTER key combination on the keyboard.

 But even if you insert a manual line break, excel will wrap the text automatically.
-However, the line breaks entered manually will stick in place when the column and height of the cell are adjusted.
+However, the line breaks we entered manually will stay in place when the column and height of the cell are adjusted.